ton-community/ton-docs/docs/v3/guidelines/web3/ton-proxy-sites/how-to-run-ton-site.md

 ##### Run

-Run with domain configuration, and follow the steps:
+Run with domain configuration and follow the steps:
 ```
 ./tonutils-reverse-proxy-linux-amd64 --domain your-domain.ton
 ```
 Scan QR code from your terminal using Tonkeeper, Tonhub or any other wallet, execute transaction.
 Your domain will be linked to your site.

 ###### Run without domain
-Alternatively, you can run in simple mode, with .adnl domain, if you don't have .ton or .t.me domain:
+Alternatively, you can run in simple mode with an .adnl domain, if you don't have a .ton or .t.me domain:
 ```
 ./tonutils-reverse-proxy-linux-amd64
 ```

 ##### Use
-Now anyone can access your TON Site!
-Using ADNL address or domain.
+Now anyone can access your TON Site using the ADNL address or domain.

-If you want to change some settings, like proxy pass url - open `config.json` file, edit and restart proxy.
+If you want to change some settings, like the proxy pass URL, open the `config.json` file, edit and restart the proxy.
 Default proxy pass url is `http://127.0.0.1:80/`

-Proxy adds additional headers:
+The proxy adds additional headers:
-`X-Adnl-Ip` - ip of client, and `X-Adnl-Id` - adnl id of client
+`X-Adnl-Ip` - ip of the client, and `X-Adnl-Id` - adnl id of the client

 ### Installation on any other OS

-Build it from sources using `./build.sh`, and run as in the step 2 for linux.
+Build it from sources using `./build.sh`, and run it as in step 2 for linux.
 Go environment is required to build.

 ## 👀 Further steps